 The Gate House – The main entrance and ticket booth

 Now you have arrived at The Gatehouse.
-This is the first main structure you will get to enjoy as you make your way onto the grounds.
+This is the first main structure you will enjoy as you enter the grounds.
 Be sure to time it right as they still do a change of the guard here in full dress uniform.
 Always a powerful and beautiful display of pageantry and history.

 Now you are about to see the best of the best.
-Make your way east through another smaller gate to the main keep of the castle.
-Here you will find the 12th century St Margaret’s Chapel, which we talked about previously.
+Make your way east through another smaller gate to the castle’s main keep.
+Here you will find the 12th-century St Margaret’s Chapel, which we discussed previously.
 There are views of the lower parts of the castle.
 Behind the chapel is Mons Meg, one of the most incredible medieval cannons ever made, given to King James II in 1457.

 At this point, you will reach the heart of the castle.
-A large courtyard is surrounded by the Scottish National War Memorial, the Great Hall, and the Royal Palace.
-You will get to bask in the beauty of Scotland’s most prized possessions here, the Royal Jewels.
-Impressive and stunning, to say the least.
+A large courtyard surrounds the Scottish National War Memorial, the Great Hall, and the Royal Palace.
+You will bask in the beauty of Scotland’s most prized possessions here, the Royal Jewels, which are impressive and stunning.
 Read on to learn.

-What to see and do in Edinburgh Castle
+What to see and do in Edinburgh Castles

 St Margarets Chapel

 The beautiful but tiny St Margaret’s Chapel is the oldest building in Edinburgh!
 It was built around 1130 in honor of Queen Margaret by her son, King David I, following her death.
 She was known for her many charitable actions and was canonized by the Pope in 1250.
 Amid the hoards of tourists at the castle, you find calm and reverence within these walls.